xalaida/laravel-position/README.md

 });
 ```

-That is all.
+And that's it!

 ## 📄 Documentation

 ### How it works

-Models have an `integer` attribute named position that indicates their `position` in the sequence.
+Models with positions have an integer attribute named position, which indicates their `position` in the sequence.
 This attribute is automatically calculated upon insertion and is utilized for sorting the models during query operations.

 ### Creating models

-The `position` attribute is a kind of array index and is automatically inserted when a new model is created:
+The `position` attribute is a kind of array index and is automatically inserted when a new model is created.
+For example:

 ```php
 $category = Category::create();